Rebeccals1/Rebeccals1/README.md

 ## Welcome! 👋
 My name is <strong>Rebecca L. Smith</strong>, I'm currently attending California Polytechnic State University Pomona and I'm majoring in Computer Science.
 I started out as a self-taught Graphic Designer.
 While doing Graphic Design part-time, I was also a full-time mom.
 I've designed and coded several websites on the side through out the years, but never made it a career.
-Several years later, I switched paths because I found that my passion for art is better spent as a hobby.
-My love for software development has since grown even more and has become my number one passion right now.
+Many years later, I switched paths because I found that my passion for art is better spent as a hobby.
+My love for software development has since grown even more and it has become my number one passion right now.

 <p align="center"><strong>🎨 Art, 🎮 Games, 🎥 Movies & Shows, ⛺ Camping, 🌱 Gardening, 🏎️ Formula1, ✈️ Traveling (Someday)</strong></p>
 <hr>